Theskrtnerd/gen-ai-photoshoots/README.md

 ### Host using AWS EC2 Instance

 1. Go to [AWS EC2](https://aws.amazon.com/ec2/) and create an account if you don't have one.
-2. Use the provided cloud image to launch an EC2 instance (e.g., g4).
+2. Use the provided [Docker cloud image](https://hub.docker.com/repository/docker/xineohperif/gen-ai-photoshoots/) to launch an EC2 instance (e.g., g4).
-3. Follow the on-screen instructions to complete the setup.
+3. Follow this [YouTube video](https://www.youtube.com/watch?v=DflWqmppOAg) to complete the setup.

 ### Host using Google Colab